10 Questions Lenders Ask When Funding Property Developments (Part 2)

 Do you intend to retain the properties after completion?
 You lender will need to see that you have the financial capacity to meet the long-term mortgage requirements of traditional lenders such as major banks or ‘near bank’ lending institutions.

 If you plan to sell the units, your lender will want to know what your sales strategy will be and if you have any pre-sales prior to drawing down.
 Your sales strategy should encompass whom you intend to market and sell the properties, likely asking prices and when you plan to start marketing the development.
-Any presales should be bank quality as we discussed in our a previous blog post.
+Any presales should be bank quality as we discussed in our guide to exit strategies.

 Holding or selling the properties on completion will also have implication on the way GST is treat and internal LVR calculation for the lender.